AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 performing [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/)
 audits against the customer's webpage.

-This quality gate is provided by AEM out-of-the box, but is currently not blocking the deployment pipelines.
+This quality gate is provided by AEM out-of-the box, but is not blocking the deployment pipelines.
 By default, an audit against the root page (`/`) of the publish instance is performed.
 You can contribute by configuring up to 25 custom paths that are considered for audits.